Dechrissen/LIN538-Final/README.md

 ## Overview

 This project's objective is to train, evaluate, and compare the results of two different statistical language models: a **trigram model** and a **PCFG**.
 In both cases, **perplexity** is used as a metric for evaluation.
 Both models were trained on the same data, the Wall Street Journal corpus containing 2,499 stories from a three-year period resulting in 38,785 English sentences.
-In both cases, the corpus was split 80/20 into train/test datasets.

 ## Contents